Intellivisionn/ElectricNose/README.md

 The **ElectricNose** project is a full-stack sensing system designed to collect, process, and visualize environmental data in real-time, developed as a semester project in Spring 2025.

-It consists of three main components:
+It consists of these components:

 - **SensorReader** – Real-time sensor data collection
-- **DisplayController** – Live visualization on HDMI/Adafruit screens
+- **DisplayController** – Live visualization and IO Controlls
-- **DataReader** – Historical data logging for analysis
+- **DataCollector** – Historical data logging from Sensors for training the model
+- **DataCommunicator** - Allows communication between different components
+- **OdourRecognizer** - The ML module making the odour classification possible.
+- **GraphPlotter** - Plot graphs using the collected sensor information.

 ---